2013 design School Portfolio.

 5/ On Constance

-Sheridan Lowrey invited me back later to discuss it with future students much to my honor.
+One of my extremely talented instructors - Sheridan Lowrey - invited me back later to present my book with future classes and discuss my concept and process with students much to my honor.